-7 patients dead, 30 injured after fire breaks out at COVID19 facility in Andhra Pradesh's Vijayawada
+9 dead in fire at coronavirus facility in Vijayawada hotel; AP govt anounces Rs 50 lakh ex-gratia

 Vijayawada, Aug 09: A major fire broke out at Swarna palace, a hotel being used as coronavirus COVID-19 facility, in Andhra Pradesh's Vijayawada city on Sunday (August 9) morning.
-According to preliminary reports, at least seven Covid-19 patients died and several others were injured during the incident.
+According to police at least seven Covid-19 patients died and several others were injured during the incident.
+The incident took place around 5 am.

 It is learnt that around 30 COVID-19 patients were present inside the building when the fire broke out.
 Sources said that the COVID-19 patients in the hotel were shifted to other hospital.